 Key aspects include verifying the presence and functionality of residual current devices (RCDs), which are essential for mitigating the risk of electrical shocks in wet environments.
 Inspectors confirm that all electrical installations, such as lighting, shaver sockets, and heated towel rails, adhere to the latest IEE Wiring Regulations and are appropriately IP-rated to withstand moisture.

 The assessment also focuses on circuit protection measures.
-This entails a thorough evaluation of circuit breakers and fuses to verify that they are correctly rated and functioning as intended to protect against electrical overloads and faults.
+This entails a thorough evaluation of circuit breakers and fuses to verify that they are correctly rated and functioning as intended to protect against electrical overloads and faults, with further guidance available on EICR code breakers.

 Inspectors scrutinise the bonding and earthing arrangements to ensure they meet the necessary safety standards, which are imperative for preventing electrical accidents.